SPRINKLER RETROFITS

 • The risk is real — and sprinklers are the proven solution.

-• San Francisco is doing something extreme that other cities don’t require.
+With sprinkler retrofitting requirements, San Francisco is doing something extreme that other cities don’t require.

 FACT: